 - Meat, including beef (356 mg/3oz); Eggs (147 mg/1 large egg); Poultry, including chicken (72 mg/3 oz); Fish, including Atlantic cod (71 mg/3 oz); and Dairy products, 1% milk (43 mg/1 cup)

 Plant Sources: (see chart below for amounts)

 - Potatoes and cruciferous vegetables such as brussels sprouts, broccoli, and cauliflower

 - Some types of beans, nuts, seeds, and whole grains, such as wheat germ

 How Choline Absorbed & Why this is a Potential Issue

 Before absorption in the intestine, a portion of dietary choline is feasted on by gut microbes, which transform it into TMA (trimethylamine).
-After absorption, TMA is taken up by the liver, where it is converted into TMAO (trimethylamineN- oxide).
-TMAO is then transported to our organ tissues, where it can build up if not properly excreted by the kidneys.
+After absorption, TMA is taken up by the liver, where it is converted into TMAO (trimethylamine- oxide).
+TMAO is then transported to our organ tissues, which can build up if not correctly excreted by the kidneys.

 Elevated levels of both TMA and TMAO have been shown to be associated with: